Anita9771/my-blog-posts/clph8el8100010al3hict4nuk.md

 ## Understanding Decentralized Web Nodes (DWNs)

 Decentralized Web Nodes (DWNs) represent a fundamental component in the architecture of the decentralized web, often associated with the emerging concept of Web5.
+Picture a vast ocean where every drop of water contributes to its vastness.
+Similarly, Decentralized Web Nodes are like these individual drops, each contributing to the vastness of the internet.

 This innovative approach marks a significant departure from the traditional model of web servers, which are typically centralized and controlled by specific entities or organizations.